roemeren/tableau-workbook-extractor/README.md

 # Tableau Workbook Extractor

-Python script + Windows executable to automatically analyze fields and calculations in Tableau workbooks.
+Python script & Windows executable to automatically analyze fields and calculations in Tableau workbooks.

 ## Description

-The script prompts the user to select a locally saved Tableau workbook (in `.twb` or `.twbx` format), after which 2 outputs are created:
+The script prompts the user to browse to a local Tableau workbook (in `.twb` or ` twbx` format), after which 2 types of output are created:

 1. An Excel file containing a table of field information and a table of field dependencies.
 The tables are a cleaned and processed version of information extracted from the [Tableau Document API](https://tableau.github.io/document-api-python/)
-2. PNG/SVG image files `<source_name>/<field_name>.png/svg` for each field that has at least 1 dependency to ('forward' dependency) or from ('backward' dependency) another field or sheet, containing a directed graph of all the field's dependencies with different colors and shapes indicating the dependency types (parameter, data source field or calculated field).
-The graphs are generated using [Pydot](https://pypi.org/project/pydot/), a Python interfact to [Graphviz](https://graphviz.org/).
-The output graphs are organized in subfolders per data source as well as a separate subfolder for sheets.
+2. PNG/SVG images for each field that has at least 1 forward or backward dependency to another field or sheet, consisting of a directed graph of all the field's dependencies.
+Different colors and shapes indicate dependency types (parameter, data source field, calculated field or sheet).
+The images are organized in different subfolders.
+The graphs are generated using [Pydot](https://pypi.org/project/pydot/), a Python interface to [Graphviz](https://graphviz.org/).

 ## Possible use cases

-The outputs from this tool could be useful for the following reasons:
+The tool could be used for the following reasons:

-- Get a full overview of **how a field is calculated** (starting from the data source) and how (much) it is used in sheets and/or other calculations
+- Get a full overview of **how a field is calculated** (starting from data source fields) and how (much) it is used in sheets and/or other calculations
-- Get an overview of **unused fields and calculations** that could be removed from the Tableau if needed to improve performance or to keep extract sizes as low as possible
+- Get an overview of **unused fields and calculations**.
+These could be removed from the workbook or data source if needed to improve performance or to keep extract sizes as low as possible
-- Get an overview of **overall complexity** of the dashboard and check whether or not it is needed to simplify fields by pruning dependencies
+- Get an overview of the **overall complexity** of the dashboard and check whether or not it is needed to simplify fields by pruning dependencies and fields
-- Automate the **documentation** process of the dashboard
+- Automate part of the **documentation** process of a dashboard

-## What it can't do (yet)
+## What it can't do

-Information that **cannot** be extracted from this tool:
+Information that **cannot** be extracted from this tool (yet):

-- **Role of a field** in visualizations (dimension/measure/filter/tooltip/etc.)
+- **Role of a field** in sheets: there is no indication if a field in a particular sheet is used as a dimension, measure, filter, tooltip, etc.
-- **Parameter dependencies** e.g. initialization of parameter that depends on a (calculated) field when loading the workbook
-- **Hidden data source fields** processing; the focus is on fields that are effectively used in a dashboard and doesn't necessarily correspond to the full list of available (possibly hidden) data source fields
+- **Direct or indirect dependency** in sheets: there is no indication if a field in a particular sheet is used *directly* in the sheet or *indirectly* through a calculated field that depends on the field
+- **Parameter dependencies**: during loading/opening of the workbook some parameters may be initialized by a calculated field in the workbook (e.g. most recent date).
+These (backward) dependencies are not captured.
+- **Full data source dependencies**: fields from a data source are analyzed from the point of view of a particular dashboard.
+The used data source itself may contain calculated fields that depend on hidden fields that are not available in the workbook.
+These 'hidden dependencies' from the data source therefore will not be captured.
+This may be overcome by running the tool separately for the technical workbook that defines the data source.
-- **Dashboard actions** processing: dashboard actions may include fields as well as other sheets.
-These dependencies are currently not captured by the Document API and/or this tool.
+- **Dashboard actions** processing: dashboard actions depend on fields as well as sheets, and have various other properties (source and target fields/sheets, action type, etc.) that are currently not exposed in the Document API.
-- **Filter** processing: similar to dashboard actions filters include fields as well as a set of sheets they are applied to.
-- **Direct sheet dependencies**: the current sheet dependencies of a field can be direct (= directly applied as tooltip/text/dimension/etc.) or indirect (= calculated field *based on this field* is applied as tooltip/text/dimension etc. but not the field itself).
-Currently there is no way to known if a sheet dependency is direct or indirect.
+- **Filter** processing: filters are related to fields but have various other properties (filter expression, filter scope, etc.)

+These items may or may not be included in future versions of the [Tableau Document API](https://tableau.github.io/document-api-python/).

 ## How to run the script on Windows (Executable)

+In short:

+1. Install [Graphviz](https://graphviz.org/download/) and make sure that it is added to the Path environment variable
+2. Download the latest Windows executable in the [releases](https://git.bdbelux.be/remerencia/tableau-workbook-extractor/-/releases)
+3. Run the tool (exe file) and browse to the Tableau workbook (twb/twbx) to be analyzed.
+Tableau doesn't need to be installed to run the tool.
+After the tool has finished check the output files (Excel + PNG + SVG) created in a newly created folder `<workbook name> Files` inside the workbook's folder

+In case the different `.exe` are blocked by the system it can be bypassed by checking the Unblocked property in the executable's file properties.

+Each of these steps is explained in detail in the following subsections.

 ### Step 1: Install Graphviz

 Graphviz is open source graph visualization software that is used by the tool to export field dependency graphs as images.
-It should be downloaded before running the tool.
+It should be installed and recognized by the system before running the tool.
 It can be downloaded here: https://graphviz.org/download/ (section 'Windows').

 **Some versions may be blocked** by Microsoft Defender Smartscreen: